DucManhPhan/DucManhPhan.github.io/_posts/2019-01-30-Kadane-algorithm.md

 - Elements can be negative, positive, zero numbers.
 - Our subarray is contiguous and it has only one property that is relevant to this subarray: largest sum.

-    We can not apply the Sliding Window technique to this problem because we do not determine the boundary of this subarray to increase the value of windowStart variable.
+    We can not apply the Sliding Window technique independently to this problem because we do not determine the boundary of this subarray to increase the value of windowStart variable.

 - Our subarray is contiguous, so the simple solution is to iterate all the sequence elements.
 - Finally, we have two solution: